LoginVSI/LE-PBI-Connector/README.md

 ## Data Model Overview

-Understanding table relationships helps you build effective reports.
-Here's a simplified model of how Login Enterprise tables connect:
+Understanding how the Login Enterprise tables relate to each other is key to building accurate and insightful Power BI reports.
+This section provides a simple overview of the core relationships between tables and how you can connect them in Power BI:

 | From Table              | Field      | To Table              | Field | Relationship  |
 |------------------------|------------|------------------------|-------|---------------|